 When can we visit the zoo?

-When planning a visit to the zoo in Summer 2020, families will need to purchase tickets online in advance to reserve a specific time slot.
+When planning a visit to the zoo in 2021, families will need to purchase tickets online in advance to reserve a specific time slot.
 If you have a zoo membership, you can visit anytime.
 Reservations are needed to control the number of visitors at the zoo at one time to allow for social distancing.
 It is recommended that guests stay six feet – or one bear length – apart from other visitors while enjoying the zoo.
 Also, be sure to come prepared with a stroller for young kiddos as rentals are unavailable at this time.

 What safety precautions are being taken?

 For families to stay safe, zoo volunteers and staff will be routinely cleaning public areas and restrooms, plus hand sanitizing stations will be available for visitors to use throughout the zoo.

 It is recommended, but not required, that guests wear masks.

 Is everything open?

 To provide the safest experience possible for all visitors, some zoo attractions will also be closed or limited at this time.
 The aviary and children’s barn are open and walkable one-way only.